mrlafxo/lafx01/content/posts/hackthebox/grandpa.md

 # Enumeration

-We can try to run `davtest` to check if there is some chance to upload files, but the test failed for all of the extensions:
+We can try to run `davtest` to check if there is some chance to upload files, but the test fails for all of the extensions:

 ```
 ********************************************************